 Tampere’s main NBS demonstration site is Vuores.
-Vuores is a new greenfield district combining a proximity to nature, high-quality architecture, an ecological attitude, technological solutions, as well as small-town-like services.
+Vuores is a new greenfield district surrounded by natural waterbodies, which is in the construction phase.
 The first residents moved to Vuores in 2010 and there are currently 3000 inhabitants living in the district.
-Intensive construction is still ongoing and it is planned that Vuores will be completed by 2030, with residences for 13 000 people and 3000 to 5000 jobs.
+Intensive construction is still ongoing, and it is planned that Vuores will be completed by 2030, with residences for 13,000 people and 3000 to 5000 jobs.

 Vuores consists of existing and developing residential blocks located around multifunctional parks.
 Vuores stormwater management system is one of the largest in the Nordic countries and the northernmost of the world.
-The heart of the Vuores nature-based storm water management system is the Central Park, where retention ponds, swales, wetlands, and streams retain and purify the water before leading them to lake Koipijärvi.
+The heart of the Vuores nature-based stormwater management system is the Central Park, where retention ponds, swales, wetlands, and streams retain and purify the water before leading them to lake Koipijärvi.
 The nature-based water management system starts already from plots, where e.g. green roofs, rain gardens, and rainwater harvesting serve both as water management as well as recreation.

 One of the initial NBS demonstration ideas of the city included further development of the Vuores nature-based stormwater management system.
-A biofilter is the first part of the UNaLab demonstrations in Vuores, and is built in Park Virolainen to treat storm waters from nearby residential blocks and streets.
+A biofilter is the first part of the UNaLab demonstrations in Vuores and has been built in Park Virolainen to treat stormwaters from nearby residential blocks and streets.
 The biofilter is capable to decrease the nutrient and microbiological load in the water.
 A detailed plan for supplementary nature-based solutions, such as bioswale, alluvial meadow, and submerged dam, has also been prepared.

 Innovative, co-created NBS systems demonstrated in Vuores will be scaled up and further developed in the brownfield area Hiedanranta, which is also situated in Tampere.
 Hiedanranta is a former industrial area slated for development into a dense city district for 25,000 inhabitants and more than 10,000 jobs.
 Currently, Hiedanranta is open for people to enjoy and organise cultural- and art events and other innovations.

-The first UNaLab demonstration in Tampere and Hiedanranta is a pilot-scale algae-based water treatment system where researchers from Tampere University of Technology study microalgae growth in Nordic conditions.
+The first UNaLab demonstration in Hiedanranta is a pilot-scale algae-based water treatment system where researchers from Tampere University of Technology study microalgae growth in Nordic conditions.
 A biofilter has also been installed in Hiedanranta to treat the contaminated water from an old pulp mill.